 Time is an important factor here as you’ll need to dedicate about a full week in dry weather to complete the main structure.
 You’ll also probably need another two weeks to finish off the interior and aesthetic touches.
 I have completed my office in and around work.
 With this and the bad weather during winter it’s taken a little over two months so far.

-If building your office from scratch isn’t quite right then you can always consider a flat pack office.
+If building your office from scratch isn’t quite right then you can always consider a flat-pack office.
 All you’ll need is a suitable base and the rest is easy.
 I’ve recently built another garden office using a flat pack kit from Garden Buildings Direct.
 This can simplify the self-build process, saving you time but will cost a little more.
+My office space is ideal for quiet online meetings and making use of the virtual office space our organisation uses.
+This DIY garden office and the virtual office mean I can work from home, whilst also feeling like I’m at the office.

 Before you get started you’ll need to produce a plan and know a few basic building planning restrictions.